 Students will spend the week in Mastatal, Costa Rica volunteering with Villas Mastatal working on an organic farm, learning sustainable farming techniques, working at a local school and learning about Costa Rican culture.
 In the past, projects have included harvesting bamboo to build shade shelter and working in the garden at the local school, and helping with trail maintenance.
 Students have the opportunity to learn about Costa Rican basket weaving and herbal remedies from a local medicine man, and visit a chocolate farm.
 Though working on the service site, eating meals with the host family, and participating in ecotours, students will have abundant opportunities to engage in conversations and experience cross-cultural connections.
 Students will also learn about sustainability efforts in Costa Rica and Costa Rican culture in their pre-departure classes, and will then be able to make personal connections to the issues through both individual and group reflection during the week.

-Learning Partner: Kendra Souza, professor in the Department of Languages, Literatures and Cultures
+Learning Partner: Brent James, professor in the Department of Languages, Literatures and Cultures

 *Deposits and payments made for programs are non-refundable.